build-on-aws/content/posts/Identifying-Proxy-Metrics-for-Sustainability-Optimization/index.md

 authorName: Pooja Karnik, Raman Pujani
 date: 2023-09-22
 ---

-#  Identifying Proxy Metrics for Sustainability Optimization
+## Identifying Proxy Metrics for Sustainability Optimization

 Sustainability optimization is a continuous journey.
 [AWS Well-Architected Sustainability Pillar](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html) provides [design principles](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/design-principles-for-sustainability-in-the-cloud.html) and [best practices](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/best-practices-for-sustainability-in-the-cloud.html) to meet sustainability targets for your AWS workloads.
 The goal of sustainability optimization is to use all the resources you provision, and complete the same work with the minimum resources possible.
 During their sustainability optimization journey, customers often face a challenge to determine appropriate measures for tracking improvement changes.

-In this blog, we will review how [proxy metrics](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/evaluate-specific-improvements.html#proxy-metrics) can be used to measure sustainability optimization for a sample workload’s provisioned resources (Refer to this [blog](https://aws.amazon.com/blogs/aws-cloud-financial-management/measure-and-track-cloud-efficiency-with-sustainability-proxy-metrics-part-i-what-are-proxy-metrics/) to learn more about proxy metrics).
+In this blog, we will review how [proxy metrics](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/evaluate-specific-improvements.html#proxy-metrics) can be used to measure sustainability optimization for a sample workload’s provisioned resources.
+When you evaluate specific changes, you must also evaluate which metrics best quantify the effect of that change on the associated resource.
+These metrics are called *proxy metrics*.
+Refer to this [blog](https://aws.amazon.com/blogs/aws-cloud-financial-management/measure-and-track-cloud-efficiency-with-sustainability-proxy-metrics-part-i-what-are-proxy-metrics/) to learn more about proxy metrics.
 To track resources efficiency over period of time, consider including business metric (along with proxy metric) to normalize provisioned resources along with business outcome ([refer to this User Guide](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/evaluate-specific-improvements.html)), and define a [Sustainability KPI](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/evaluate-specific-improvements.html#key-performance-indicators).

 ![Figure1](images/image1.png)

 ## Extract metrics

 AWS Service and tools can help you extract relevant proxy metrics for optimization across various domains like compute, storage, network etc. [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/) (TA) provides actionable proxy metrics (and optimization recommendations) by analyzing usage and configuration of resources in your AWS account by using [checks](https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor-check-reference.html).
 AWS [Cost and Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) (CUR) contain line items for each unique combination of AWS products, usage type, and operation that you use in your AWS account.
 You can use [Amazon Athena to aggregate usage data available in AWS CUR](https://docs.aws.amazon.com/cur/latest/userguide/cur-query-athena.html) to identify proxy metrics for optimization.
 [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) collects and track metrics, which are variables you can measure for your resources and applications.